-In Semester 1, students will gain the knowledge of the fundamental principles of electronics and apply these skills by creating a working 50W Bluetooth amplifier.
-Students will make their own circuit boards to drive the amplifier as well as making their project aesthetically pleasing with a custom-made LED graphics equalizer.
+In Semester 1, students will gain the knowledge of the fundamental principles of electronics and apply these skills.
+Students will make their own circuit boards as well as making their project aesthetically pleasing.

 TMT9 S2 MECHATRONICS

 Mechatronics is a subject designed to foster students to excel in design, electronics and mechanical principles.
 Students of the course will translate their theoretical knowledge into practical applications.
 The use of Mathematics, Technology, Science, Engineering and problem solving are employed to create real world solutions.